Arrival Movie Review | by tiffanyyong.com

 Director Denis Villeneuve and the writing team took extensive efforts to ensure the movie’s scientific ideology was accurate.
 Renowned scientist and tech innovator Stephen Wolfram and his son Christopher Wolfram were consulted to ensure all terminology, graphics and depictions were sound.

 This movie reunites American Hustle (2013) co-stars Jeremy Renner and Amy Adams.
 Amy Adams and Jeremy Renner have both appeared in comic book films dealing with alien invasions.
-Adams starred in Man of Steel (2013) (about Earth being invaded by evil Kryptonians).
-Renner starred in The Avengers (2012) (about Earth being invaded by the aliens known as Chitauri).
+Adams starred in Man of Steel (2013) (Earth invaded by Kryptonians) while Renner starred in Marvel’s Avengers series (Earth being invaded by the aliens known as Chitauri).

 The heptapod’s craft owes its design to an asteroid called 15 Eunomia.
 During research, director Denis Villeneuve became attracted to Eunomia’s “insane shape like a strange egg” and thought that kind of pebble or oval shape would bring a perfect sense of menace and mystery to the spacecraft.